Toledo Executive Airport: History

 Ultimately, neighboring developments prevented the airport from expanding its runways to meet the needs of increasingly larger commercial aircraft.
-When the larger Toledo Express Airport was built in 1954, Toledo Executive became redundant, and it was ultimately abandoned.
+When the larger Toledo Express Airport was built in 1954, Toledo Municipal became redundant, and it was ultimately abandoned.
+By the end of 1956, 47 acre had been sold to an electronics manufacturer called H. H. Buggie, Inc.

-The field languished for over a decade, used for things such as fireworks displays and drag racing.
+The field continued to degrade for over a decade while being used for fireworks displays and drag racing.
 General Aviation and business jets in the late 1960s and early 1970s brought the field back into use as an airport; private, business and charter flights continue to be the main activities.
+By late 1962, questions were being raised over the airport's value and whether it could be revitalized.

 In 1966, Executive Aviation signed a fifteen-year lease and invested $250,000 in a new main hangar, 20 T-hangars, and a fuel facility.
+The airport was rededicated on 23 October 1967.
 Astro Aviation took over operations at the airport in 1970, and Crow Executive Air was founded in 1974.

 In 1975, the airport was put under the control of the Toledo–Lucas County Port Authority.
-In 1977, it was renamed in honor of Tommy Metcalf, Toledo's second commissioner of aviation.
+In 1977, it was renamed Metcalf Field in honor of Tommy Metcalf, Toledo's second commissioner of aviation.
+(Note: The Toledo Municipal Airport name had been causing confusion with Toledo Express Airport.)

 In April 2007, a FedEx Boeing 727 landed at the airport to be decommissioned and provided to Owens Community College for ground-based training.
 The airport's name was changed to Toledo Executive Airport in 2010.

 On June 5, 2010, an EF4 tornado passed along the south edge of the airport.
 Neighboring Lake High School and other structures were severely affected.